 OKR (Objectives and Key Results) A strategic framework for setting goals.
 Objectives define what you aim to achieve, while Key Results are the measurable actions taken to realize those objectives.

-You can read more about OKRs in variety of Kiplot knowledge articles.
+You can read more about OKRs in a variety of Kiplot knowledge articles.
 Some links are included to the right.

-A set time period, typically 12 weeks (and often 6 sprints/iterations), during which a team (and/or the ART it belongs to) executes work.
+Program Increment (PI) A set time period, typically 12 weeks (and often 6 sprints/iterations), during which a team (and/or the ART it belongs to) executes work.
 The work to be executed should typically be planned out at a PI planning event, which will take place at the beginning of each PI.
 Program Increment (SAFe Definition)

-A regular review, typically held every quarter, to discuss, analyze, and evaluate vital business metrics and performance indicators.
+QBR (Quarterly Business Review) A regular review, typically held every quarter, to discuss, analyze, and evaluate vital business metrics and performance indicators.

 This event can be aligned with the Program Increment schedule to assess the value delivered by the previous PI.
 It is an opportunity to assess the non-technical, business value that has been created (and compared against the forecast).
 This event is a good opportunity to assess the progress that Epics are making against their Epic Hypothesis and Value Forecast.